 Art Appreciation is a General Eduaction Course in the Culture and Creative Category that make up NKU's General Education Program.

 The objectives of the Culture and Creativity Category are to teach students to effectively gather material relating to a focused topic using a variety of tools, sources, and search strategies; to explore the implications and consequences of their initial conclusions and use them to generate new ideas, questions, and directions for further inquiry; to compare historical perspectives on the development of various cultures; and to demonstrate how literature and the arts reflect and influence cultures.

 Six semester credit hours are required to satisfy this category.

-The Visual Arts Program is a dynamic and open environment that allows for exploration and growth on many levels, including personal.
+The Art & Design Program is a dynamic and open environment that allows for exploration and growth on many levels, including personal.
 Students wishing to further explore creative studies and careers should explore our Art Minor and Art Major options.